 “Ideas crowd in on me so much I almost died last year.
 I’m in prison every night or else running for my life.
 I can’t sleep.
 I work with people in prison now and some right out of prison.
 But this is fun,” said Rembert.

-WILLIAM OPPENHIMER is a retired obstetrician/gynecologist and a member of the FASA Board of Directors.
+WILLIAM OPPENHIMER is a retired obstetrician/gynecologist and is the Chief Financial Officer of the Folk Art Society of America.